Hitachi HD44780 LCD controller: Architecture

 The Hitachi HD44780 LCD controller is limited to monochrome text displays and is often used in copiers, fax machines, laser printers, industrial test equipment, and networking equipment, such as routers and storage devices.

 Compatible LCD screens are manufactured in several standard configurations.
 Common sizes are one row of eight characters (8×1), and 16×2, 20×2 and 20×4 formats.
 Larger custom sizes are made with 32, 40 and 80 characters and with 1, 2, 4 or 8 lines.
 The most commonly manufactured larger configuration is 40×4 characters, which requires two individually addressable HD44780 controllers with expansion chips as a single HD44780 chip can only address up to 80 characters.

 Character LCDs may have a backlight, which may be LED, fluorescent, or electroluminescent.
 The nominal operating voltage for LED backlights is 5V at full brightness, with dimming at lower voltages dependent on the details such as LED color.
 Non-LED backlights often require higher voltages.

 Interface

 Character LCDs use a 16-contact interface, commonly using pins or card edge connections on 0.1 inch (2.54 mm) centers.
 Those without backlights may have only 14 pins, omitting the two pins powering the light.
-This interface was designed to be easily hooked up to the Intel MCS-51 XRAM interface, using only two address pins, which allowed displaying text on LCD using simple MOVX commands, offering cost effective option for adding text display to devices.
+This interface was designed to be easily hooked up to the Intel MCS-51 XRAM interface, using only two address pins, which allowed displaying text on LCD using simple MOVX commands, offering a cost effective option for adding text display to devices.

 The predominant pinout is as follows (exceptions exist):